chisophugis/lbd/source/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Currently, I cannot do debug by lldb with cmake graphic UI operations depicted
-in this section, but I can do debug by lldb with section “1.4 Create
+in this section, but I can do debug by lldb with `section Create LLVM.xcodeproj
-LLVM.xcodeproj of support cpu0 by terminal cmake command”.
+of supporting cpu0 by terminal cmake command`_.
 Even though, let's build LLVM project with cmake graphic UI now since this LLVM
 build is to build the release version for clang, llvm-as, llc, ..., execution
 command use, not for working backend program.
 First, create LLVM.xcodeproj as